verseles/xpm/README.md

 ### Our key values

-- Easy to install, update, remove and search (and filter)
+- Easy to install, update, upgrade, remove, search (and filter)
 - No questions asked, can run in a non-interactive way
 - Easy to create new installers or a full repository
 - Be agnostic, following unix standards and relying on very known tools
-- Include many popular distros, and macOS
+- Include many popular distros, including macOS and Android (termux)
 - Prefer native pm way and falls back to xpm way

+> Consider XPM as **release candidate** in Linux, **beta** in macOS, and **alpha** in Windows.
+It's not ready for production, but it's ready for testing and feedback.

 ## Installation